List all projects

 All operations auto-commit to git.

-Surgical text replacement in a vault file.
+Surgical find-and-replace in a vault file.

 vault_patch(